-No, not just the 580, 680, and 84 highway crossroads.
-The Tri-Valley is a major crossroads for wildlife from different habitats.
 Here in the East Bay, the coastal, mountain, and desert species co-mingle for habitat, food, travel, or finding that special someone to continue the species with.
 In fact, one of the largest nesting populations of golden eagles, a federally protected species, is right here in the Tri-Valley.

 Threatened burrowing owls and San Joquin kit fox, the smallest fox on the continent pictured above, are also native to the Tri-Valley area.
 American badgers and Tulle elk which used to make their home in the Tri-Valley are beginning to make a comeback thanks to open space protection and habitat management.
 Through continued land protection and habitat management, the San Joaquin kit fox and other threatened and displaced wildlife like will make a comeback here too.

 North Livermore is home to many of these special species that are threatened with development.
 To help ensure that these areas remain open space forever, we have preserved land in the Doolan Canyon and the Springtown Preserve.
 However, this is just the beginning.
 Learn more about the work being done in North Livermore here.

 With the help of supporters like you, this will always be an amazing place to live, for you, wildlife and future generations.